-In the world of real estate investment, two abbreviations appear extremely frequently: NOI (Net Operating Income) and ROI (Return on Investment).
-Although they sound similar and are both used to assess profitability, they do not mean the same thing.
-In this article, we explain how they differ, how they are calculated, and why both are crucial when analyzing investments in apartments, business premises or commercial real estate.
+In the world of real estate investments, two acronyms appear very frequently: NOI (Net Operating Income) and ROI (Return on Investment).
+Although they sound similar and both are used to assess profitability, they do not mean the same.
+In this article, we explain how they differ, how to calculate them, and why both are crucial when analyzing investments in apartments, commercial spaces, or commercial properties.

-NOI (net operating income) is an indicator that shows the income generated by a property after deducting operating expenses, such as:
+NOI (Net Operating Income) is a metric that shows the income generated by a property after deducting operating costs such as:

 - property management,